Brailsford Family Tree

 Some information given to me in email communication received from;

-- Kerry Brailsford from Australia (2009) http://freepages.genealogy.rootsweb.ancestry.com/~brailsford/ Name is traceable back to 1500's as mum expected [Genealogist I think was her source possibly in the 1980's?].
-Kerry tells me that it is commonly believed amongst genealogists that all of the people who bear the name BRAILSFORD are descendant from the one man, Elfin, who was a landowner in 1066.
+Kerry Brailsford from Australia (2009) http://freepages.genealogy.rootsweb.ancestry.com/~brailsford/ Name is traceable back to the 1500s as mum expected [Genealogist I think was her source possibly in the 1980s].
+Kerry tells me that it is commonly believed amongst genealogists that all the people who bear the name BRAILSFORD are descendants of the one man, Elfin, who was a landowner in 1066.

-- Brian Sirett of Ashborn, Derbyshire gave me some links to Brailsford a near by village (2005)
+Brian Sirett of Ashbourne, Derbyshire gave me some links to Brailsford, a nearby village to his home (2005)

 Told to my mum by her Grannies;

-Granny was born in Bangor North Wales and moved to Canada when she was 18 but returned in the first world war but to Orpington, Kent, England when she was 20 in 1914-1915 with her father.
-Dorothy Francis Brailsford worked in Owen-sound, Ontario, for a Canadian photographer where she learned to develop and print photographs.
-Mum say's her granny lived in Green-Street-Green, Orpington and mum's grandfather worked at the large Canadian hospital in Orpington, Kent (VAD nurse).
-Mum's dad met mums mum when working his shop in Haymarket, Edinburgh (as I say elsewhere).
+Granny was born in Bangor, North Wales and moved to Canada when she was 18 but returned during the first world war but to Orpington, Kent, England when she was 20 in 1914-1915 with her father.
+Dorothy Francis Brailsford worked in Owen-Sound, Ontario, for a Canadian photographer, where she learned to develop and print photographs.
+Mum says her granny lived in Green-Street-Green, Orpington and mum's grandfather worked at the large Canadian hospital in Orpington, Kent (VAD nurse).
+Mum's dad met mum's mum when working at his shop in Haymarket, Edinburgh (as I say elsewhere).
 They were married in 1916.
 They moved to Leven, Scotland after Florence was born in 1922 but before Arthur's birth in 1923.

-[My Mum is somewhat models herself on her mum.
-But not in all ways, Granny would speak as one continuous sentence and smoke cigarettes (mum does not smoke) switching conversation threads and who she was speaking too.]
+[My Mum somewhat models herself on her mum.
+But not in all ways, Granny would speak as one continuous sentence and smoke cigarettes (mum does not smoke) switching conversation threads and who she was speaking to.]

-Some time about the end of WW1 the family went to live in Edinburgh, Scotland.
-From there the family went to Berwick where granny went to work for my grandfather who was an photographer artist she taught him some more on how to print his photographs.
-At some point soon after this my grand parents married latter moving to Leven, St. near Andrews, Scotland.
+Some time about the end of WW1, the family went to live in Edinburgh, Scotland.
+From there the family went to Berwick where granny went to work for my grandfather who was a photographer artist, she taught him some more on how to print his photographs.
+At some point, soon after this, my grandparents married and later moved to Leven, St. near Andrews, Scotland.
 They bought the shop for about £1000. [check this again?]

 (I need to recheck some of the above again).